 Nyxx & Cat, Feline Behaviourist

 Few people know that cat behaviour consultants exist.
 I’m lucky to know one and a talented one at that: Nicki Shell of Nyxx and Cat, whom I consulted for the above Q&A. Nicki is an expert feline behaviourist with over 14 years of experience dealing with a range of feline issues, from aggression to litter box use, serving in homes, shelters, and retail spaces.
 One of her favourite problems to help with is house soiling – a very frustrating yet fixable issue that gets too many cats rehomed or surrendered to shelters.
-Please don’t wait any longer to email Nicki any cat concerns or
+Please don’t wait any longer to email Nicki any cat concerns or questions.

 Bought-The-Farm Cozy Mysteries, by Ellen Riggs

 Curl up this fall season with a warm drink, your dog of course, and Ellen Riggs’ new whodunit series, featuring HR exec-turned farmer Ivy Galloway and her Border Collie rescue, Keats the canine detective.
 If like me, you’re a stickler for things being done in order, then you’ll start with the series prequel, A Dog With Two Tales.
 Then it’s Dogcatcher in the Rye and Dark Side of the Moo onto Till the Cat Lady Sings.
 By the time the holidays kick in, you’ll have Alpaca Lies and Twas the Bite Before Christmas to wrap up the season with.
 Happy reading!

 Fall is our favourite hiking season.
 The sights are breathtaking and the weather is ideal.
 Here Bruna on one of our treks last fall.
 I was on sabbatical from the university and the dogs and I explored nearly thirty hiking destinations across the GTA.

 Do you want to know more about transforming your relationship with your dog?
 Way of Life™ Dog Training is here to help.